EllaKaye/BradleyTerryScalable/README.md

 **Note: this package is currently in the final stages of development.
 Some changes are likely in the user interface and documentation, especially, prior to the package's scheduled initial submission to CRAN in early June 2017.**

-**As of May 14th, the documentation of some functions does NOT currently match their updated arguemnts/details/values.**